 Our functional and reporting currency is the U.S. dollar.
 We generate a majority of our revenues and expenses in U.S. dollars.
-In 2019, we incurred approximately 46% of our expenses in foreign currencies, primarily Israeli Shekels and Euros.
-Accordingly, changes in exchange rates may have a material adverse effect on our business, results of operations and financial condition.
+In 2020, we incurred approximately 55% of our expenses in foreign currencies, primarily Israeli Shekels and Euros.
+As such, changes in exchange rates may have a material adverse effect on our business, results of operations and financial condition.
 The exchange rates between the U.S. dollar and certain foreign currencies have fluctuated substantially in recent years and may continue to fluctuate substantially in the future.
 We expect that a majority of our revenues will continue to be generated in U.S. dollars for the foreseeable future and that a significant portion of our expenses, including personnel costs, as well as capital and operating expenditures, will continue to be denominated in the currencies referred to above.
 The results of our operations may be adversely affected in relation to foreign exchange fluctuations.
-During 2019, we entered into forward contracts to hedge against some of the risk of foreign currency exchange rates fluctuations resulting in changes in future cash flow from payments of payroll and related expenses denominated in Israeli Shekels and Euros.
-As of December 31, 2019, we had outstanding forward contracts that hedge against changes in foreign currency exchange rates of \$38 million.
+During 2020, we entered into forward contracts to hedge against some of the risk of foreign currency exchange rates fluctuations resulting in changes in future cash flow from payments of payroll and related expenses denominated in Israeli Shekels and Euros.
+As of December 31, 2020, our total outstanding forward contracts that hedge against these fluctuations in foreign currency exchange rates was \$38 million.

-We entered into forward contracts to hedge the exchange impacts on assets and liabilities denominated in Israeli Shekels and other currencies.
-As of December 31, 2019, we had outstanding forward contracts that did not meet the requirement for hedge accounting, in the amount of \$342 million.
-We use derivative financial instruments, such as foreign exchange forward contracts, to mitigate the risk of changes in foreign exchange rates on accounts receivable and forecast cash flows denominated in certain foreign currencies.
-We may not be able to purchase derivative instruments adequate to fully insulate ourselves from foreign currency exchange risks and over the past year we have incurred losses as a result of exchange rate fluctuations on exposures that have not been covered by our hedging strategy.
+In addition, we entered into forward contracts to hedge the impact of fluctuations in exchange rates on assets and liabilities denominated in Israeli Shekels and other currencies.
+As of December 31, 2020, the total amount of outstanding forward contracts that did not qualify for hedge accounting, was \$396 million.
+We may use derivative financial instruments, such as foreign exchange forward contracts, put and call options, and others, to mitigate the risk of fluctuations changes in foreign exchange rates on cash flows receivables and payables and denominated in certain foreign currencies.
+We may not be able to purchase derivative instruments adequate to fully protect us from foreign currency exchange risks and over the past year we have incurred losses as a result of exchange rate fluctuations on exposures that have not been covered by our hedging strategy.

-Additionally, our hedging activities may also contribute to increased losses as a result of volatility in foreign currency markets.
+Additionally, our hedging activities may also generate losses as a result of volatility in foreign currency markets.
 If foreign exchange currency markets continue to be volatile, such fluctuations in foreign currency exchange rates could materially and adversely affect our profit margins and results of operations in future periods.
 Also, the volatility in the foreign currency markets may make it difficult to hedge our foreign currency exposures effectively.